 Tip #2: Assess the situation

 Try and identify the root cause of the anxiety.
-For example, have your just moved house?
-Have they been any recent changes to their environment, such as a new arrival or another pet?
+For example, have you just moved house?
+Have there been any recent changes to their environment, such as a new arrival or another pet?
+You may even have simply moved furniture around!
+All of these can cause disruption to their territory, and can create stress for the cat.

 If so, your cat may display some signs of anxiety until they come to terms with the new situation.
 Most kitties will be ok after a week or so, although adult cats and senior cats may take a little longer to adjust.
 The same goes for feral cats who are adapting to the life of your everyday domestic cat.
 These kitties may retain some of their wild behaviours for a few months, including marking their territory and refusing to use a litter box.